ChristopherDalziel/CD-Website/README.md

 ![Alt text](/Docs/mobile-home.jpeg "Optional Title")

 # Colour Pallet
-Colour pallet was super important to keep a steady flow through the website, after selecting my home page image I wanted everything to be colourized with respect to it.
+It was super important to me to keep a steady flow through the website, after selecting my home page image I wanted everything to be colourized with respect to it.
 The brown selection of my pallet is actually my hair colour from the background image.
 I knew I wanted a green and a red, staying with the pastel theme but still having some impact, I used a randomized pallet website to scroll through a bunch of different colours until I found some sets that I liked.
 ![Alt text](/Docs/Colour_P.jpg "Optional Title")

 # Inspiration